raspberrypi/documentation/configuration/wireless/wireless-cli.md

 1. `IE: IEEE 802.11i/WPA2 Version 1` is the authentication used; in this case it's WPA2, the newer and more secure wireless standard which replaces WPA.
 This guide should work for WPA or WPA2, but may not work for WPA2 enterprise; for WEP hex keys, see the last example [here](http://www.freebsd.org/cgi/man.cgi?query=wpa_supplicant.conf&sektion=5&apropos=0&manpath=NetBSD+6.1.5).
 You'll also need the password for the wireless network.
 For most home routers, this is found on a sticker on the back of the router.
 The ESSID (ssid) for the network in this case is `testing` and the password (psk) is `testingPassword`.

-1. If `security` is a concern entering a password as plain text is not recommended.
-You can use the `wpa_passphrase` to create a unique token and enter it instead.
-As arguments the command requires the ESSID and the password.
-With the example from above calling the command will be `wpa_passphrase "testing" "testingPassword` which will output a ready-to-use wpa-compliant network profile:
+1. If `security` is a concern, entering a password as plain text is not recommended.
+You can use `wpa_passphrase` to create a unique token and enter it instead.
+As arguments, the command requires the ESSID and the password.
+With the example from above, calling the command will be `wpa_passphrase "testing" "testingPassword` which will output a ready-to-use wpa-compliant network profile:

   ```
   network={